-Under the current merger control legislation, the Competition Commission may prohibit a concentration or authorise it subject to conditions and obligations if the investigation indicates that the concentration both:

-- a creates or strengthens a dominant position liable to eliminate effective competition; and - b does not improve the conditions of competition in another market such that the harmful effects of the dominant position can be outweighed.
+Under the current merger control legislation, the Competition Commission may prohibit a concentration or authorise it subject to conditions and obligations if the investigation indicates that the concentration both creates or strengthens a dominant position liable to eliminate effective competition; and does not improve the conditions of competition in another market such that the harmful effects of the dominant position can be outweighed.

-The following is currently being debated in Switzerland.
-The Federal Council commissioned the Department of Economic Affairs, Education and Research to draw up a consultation proposal for adapting the merger control test.
-It is proposed that the current market dominance test applicable in Switzerland (under Article 10 of the Cartel Act) should be replaced by the Significant Impediment of Effective Competition (SIEC) test.
-Arguments in favour of the proposed revision of the merger control legislation are, in particular, that the SIEC test is the current prevailing test in the European Union and that the Swiss market dominance test cannot prevent economically harmful mergers; however, this has not been assessed empirically, let alone established.
+The following is currently being debated in Switzerland: the Federal Council has commissioned the Department of Economic Affairs, Education and Research to draw up a consultation proposal for adapting the merger control test.
+It is proposed that the current market dominance test applicable in Switzerland (under Article 10 of the Cartel Act) should be replaced by the significant impediment of effective competition test.